llvm/circt-www/website/content/getting_started/_index.md

 The following instructions for compiling and testing CIRCT assume that you have `git`, `ninja`, and a working C++ toolchain.

+*Note:* CIRCT is known to build with at least GCC 9.4 and Clang 13.0.1, but older versions may not be supported.
+It is recommended to use the same C++ toolchain to compile both LLVM and CIRCT to avoid potential issues.

 1) **Check out LLVM and CIRCT repos.**  CIRCT contains LLVM as a git submodule.
 The LLVM repo here includes staged changes to MLIR which may be necessary to support CIRCT.
 It also represents the version of